 Sustainability as a matter of personal importance

 Elena Wege realized early on that she wanted to make a difference in the area of sustainability.
-“I wanted a meaningful job with a real purpose that I could relate to”, says the 26-year-old researcher who is working at Bosch Research in the field of .
+“I wanted a meaningful job with a real purpose that I could relate to”, says the 26-year-old researcher who is working at Bosch Research in the field of sustainability innovations for resource and energy efficiency.
 She says that the work that she is involved in is very close to her heart.
 In order to prepare for her future career, Elena decided to do a Master’s degree in Life Cycle and Sustainability at Pforzheim University of Applied Sciences.
 The idea behind the degree was that it would provide Elena with the practical tools to be able to draw up a life cycle assessment and understand energy-related processes.